rose-compiler/rose/README.md

 # ROSE Compiler

-ROSE is an open source compiler infrastructure to build source-to-source program transformation and analysis tools for large-scale Fortran 77/95/2003, C, C++, OpenMP, and UPC applications.
+ROSE is an open source compiler infrastructure to build source-to-source program transformation and analysis tools for large-scale Fortran (77/95/2003), C (up to C23), C++ (up to C++17), OpenMP, Cuda, and UPC applications.
+ROSE also has support for Java (7), Ada (95), and the analysis of binary files which use the ARM, AMD64 (x86_64), Intel x86, MIPS, Motorola 68k, PowerPC (32- and 64-bit), Java byte code, or CIL instruction sets.
 The intended users of ROSE could be either experienced compiler researchers or library and tool developers who may have minimal compiler experience.
 ROSE is particularly well suited for building custom tools for static analysis, program optimization, arbitrary program transformation, domain-specific optimizations, complex loop optimizations, performance analysis, and cyber-security.

 http://www.rosecompiler.org/